VioletHarmon2002/weatherStationproject/docs/journal.md

 the next step I am going to add  the button, which could switch between displaying temperature/humidity data and real-time clock information on the LCD.

+i have also modified my code adding some lines, so it optimizes the behavior for improved LCD visibility and simulates a stronger visual response based on ambient light levels.